NCEAS/nceas-training/contributing.md

     b.
 If you need access to more branches than `main` in the `NCEAS/nceas-training` repository, uncheck "Copy the `main` branch only"

 2. Clone `{yourUsername}/nceas-training` (this is your forked copy) into your workspace onto your computer
+3. Sync your forked repository with the upstream repository.
+[See section 6](#syncing-your-forked-repository-with-the-upstream-repository)

-## Fixing a bug or contributing to a lesson or files in `nceas-training`
+## 4. Fixing a bug or contributing to a lesson or files in `nceas-training`

 1. Add an [issue](https://github.com/NCEAS/nceas-training/issues) describing your planned changes, or add a comment to an existing issue
 2. **Make sure you're working in the right branch and sync changes / pull from the upstream respository before you start making changes**